Travelers must follow these guidelines to ensure their safety and the safety of others:

-a vaccination record that demonstrates successful completion of the whole COVID-19 vaccine course at least 14 days before entering Nepal.
+Travelers should have a vaccination record showing successful completion of the full COVID-19 vaccine course at least 14 days before entering Nepal.

 If a traveler is not fully vaccinated or has not completed the full vaccination course at least 14 days prior to arrival, they must provide a negative COVID-19 test report (RT-PCR, Gene Expert, True NAAT, or a WHO-accredited test) taken within 72 hours of boarding from the first airport or within 72 hours of entry if entering through a land border.
 This requirement does not apply to children under 5 years old.

 If travelers develop any COVID-19-related symptoms while visiting different destinations in Nepal, they must undergo a COVID-19 test and self-isolate if the result is positive.